 Why it matters

-The Ontario grape and wine industry employs over 14,000 people and attracts 1.9 million visitors to the province each year.
-It is an important driver to the provincial economy and contributes $3.3 billion to the economy annually according to research completed by the Canadian Vintners Association.
+The Ontario economic impact overview for the grape and wine industry reports the estimated jobs in Ontario created over 22,300 full-time equivalent workers and attracts 2.6 million tourists to the province each year.
+It is an important driver to the provincial economy and contributes $5.5 billion to the economy annually according to research completed by Wine Growers Canada.